-In terms of the primary outcome, to detect an increase in the proportion of babies born 'healthy' by 8% between the control and intervention arm, with 90% power and 5% significance would require at least 745 women per arm.
+In terms of the primary outcome, to detect an increase in the proportion of babies born "healthy" by 8% between the control and intervention arm, with 90% power and a 5% significance level would require at least 866 women per arm (1732 total).
 This assumes an outcome proportion of 69% in the control arm and 77% in the intervention arm.
-To account for clustering in the intervention arm, we will require 867 women per arm.
-This takes into account an intra-cluster correlation coefficient (ICC) of 0.05 in the intervention arm, mean group size of 10 and a drop out of 10% in both arms.
-In order to ensure we are adequately powered to detect changes in our secondary outcomes we are retaining our sample size calculated for our original proposal accepted in May 2014.
-This original sample size was 1060 women in each arm (2120 in total).
-This was based on detecting an increase of 7.3% in spontaneous vaginal birth from 63.7% with 80% power at the 5% significance level and taking into account a mean group size of 10 and an estimated 25% drop out rate and intracluster correlation coefficient of 0.1 (to allow for clustering by group in the intervention arm).
-Our sample size of 2120 therefore allows sufficient power to detect changes in our secondary outcomes as well as our primary outcome, allowing for more than 90% power for the latter.
+This calculation also accounts for clustering within the intervention arm, with an intra-cluster correlation coefficient (ICC) of 0.05 (in the intervention arm), mean group sizes of 8 with cluster size variability assuming a Poisson distribution for cluster size and assumes 10% drop-out in both arms.
+To determine the power to detect changes in our former primary outcome, spontaneous vaginal birth, the total sample size of 1732 (for the new primary outcome) was used with the same clustering and drop-out parameters.
+When detecting a 7.3% increase in spontaneous vaginal birth from 70.2% to 77.5% and 5% significance, a power for SVB of 84.8% was calculated.
+Therefore, the study sample size of 1732 women (866 per arm) is sufficiently powered to detect changes in both the primary outcome (healthy baby) and also SVB (now a secondary outcome).